In a recent blog post, we outlined five recruitment trends stemming from the Great Resignation and ongoing talent shortage.

 Companies need to be prepared to be interviewed as well, as today’s candidates are increasingly inquisitive.
 In the past, it may have been common for job candidates to ask themselves about a prospective employer, “Do they like me?”
 Now, candidates are asking, “Do I like this company?”

-In 2023, employers will need to do more to attract and impress candidates during all stages of the recruitment process, from the job posting to the application, interview, follow up, hiring and onboarding.
+In 2023, recruitment trends point to employers needing to do more to attract and impress candidates during all stages of the recruitment process, from the job posting to the application, interview, follow up, hiring and onboarding.

-The following tips can help companies raise the bar for positive candidate experiences:
+The following talent acquisition tips can help companies raise the bar for positive candidate experiences:

 - Set an interview agenda